DuronioLab/Crain_GnD_2024/README.md

 #### H4K20me1 CUT&RUN fastq files (GSE268819, GSM8299933-8299938)
 These files contain sequencing reads from Oregon-R and Oregon-R no primary control can be downloaded from GEO
 #### CUT&RUN pipeline
+For processing CUT&RUN sequencing files.
+See documentation here for more information https://github.com/snystrom/cutNrun-pipeline
+#### call_peaks_H4K20me1_CnR.R
+This R script takes bam files from the CUT&RUN pipeline as input.
+Aligned reads are binned into 150bp windows that overlap by 50bp using the csaw package and significant windows (OregonR_H4K20me1 vs. OregonR_no_primary) are determined by edgeR.
+Significant windows within 1kb are merged to make final H4K20me1 peaks.
+### Expected output
+H4K20me1.vs.no_primary.peaks.bed - a bed file with H4K20me1 peaks.